 Hip replacement failure refers to loosening, or damage to an artificial hip after undergoing hip replacement surgery.
-When the prosthetic hip loosens due to deficient bone, it is known as osteolysis.
+When this loosening occurs due to deficient bone, it is known as osteolysis.
 Hip osteolysis can cause a great deal of pain and lower the range of motion in the hip.
 Often, loose hip implants require a secondary revision surgery to repair or replace portions of the hip to ensure a better range of motion and greater hip stability.

 There are a number of reasons a hip replacement can loosen over time, including: